 The posh and plush Turkish Angora is an ancient, natural breed from Turkey.
-Turkish Angora is a graceful and elegant kitty, famous for its luxurious, silky fur and friendly personality.
 Interestingly, it is believed that the white coat and long fur in domestic cats may have originated from this ancient breed.
 How marvelous!
 Here is the fascinating story of Turkish Angora, the national treasure of its native country.

 Turkish Angoras are happy, playful and intelligent little companions.
 They are curious and they love to be involved in the everyday activities of their hoomans.
 They often bond with one person, whom they can become very protective of.
 They are energetic, playful and cheerful.
 They love to climb, play and hunt.
 They are exceptionally intelligent and very trainable too.
 Turkish Angora is a great companion for families with children and other pets.